Hamilton Mt Inground Pool

 3 baths

 Cross Streets: Audubon St N. ** Directions: Mud St W to Paramount Dr - right on Audubon St N - left at Azalea Crt.
-Perched atop the stunning Niagara Escarpment, this beautifully maintained home offers seasonal panoramic views of Lake Ontario and the Toronto skyline.
-Rarely available, it features
+Perched atop the breathtaking Niagara Escarpment, this exceptional home offers seasonal panoramic views of Lake Ontario and the Toronto skyline.
+Rarely available, it features over

 Listed by: E. Martin Mazza ,Royal Lepage State Realty (905) 662-6666